Published on

 Unpredictable traffic

-In order to absord traffic spikes, we had to optimize database queries, hot paths and be queue-driven.
+To absorb traffic spikes, we needed to optimize database queries, improve hot paths, and adopt a queue-driven architecture.

 Optimizing database queries

-We noticed that our database queries would exponentially grow with traffic.
-This was due to our queues receiving data in the following format, let's take our broadcast queue for example:
+We noticed our database queries grew exponentially with traffic.
+This stemmed from our queues receiving data in the following format (for example, our broadcast queue):

 {